extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 ### [Tootoise](https://apps.apple.com/us/app/tootoise/id1465090190)

 Yet another "Designed for iPad" entry, Naoki Kuwata's [Tootoise](https://apps.apple.com/us/app/tootoise/id1465090190) is defined by its custom incoming post rate accommodations and its gorgeous Solarized theme.
+Its "Max number of new arrival posts" setting ranges from 0-400, allowing one to freeze their timeline